May 7, 2018

 In a recent webinar by Content Marketing Institute, Matt Heinz, CEO of Heinz Marketing, and Heather Hurst, director of corporate marketing at Workfront, gave expert advice on documenting content marketing workflows.

-Heather Hurst: We’re going to run fast and furiously through 30 essential tips to document your content marketing workflow, which may not sound like the most interesting topic in the world, but it definitely will give you back your nights and weekends, as Joe said.
+Heather Hurst: We’re going to run fast and furiously through 30 essential tips to document your Agile workflow, which may not sound like the most interesting topic in the world, but it definitely will give you back your nights and weekends, as Joe said.

 So why are we talking about this at all?
 Content marketers are not really approaching workflow the right way today.